Mera Peak and Island Peak via Amphu Laptsa

 • Oximeter - To determine your normal oxygen range

-• Adventure certificate after the completion the trip
+• Adventure certificate after the completion of the trip

 • All necessary Gov. Taxes and service charges